 Many students pursue volunteering during their gap year, and hundreds of organizations offer the chance to be of service domestically and abroad.
 Here are some common traits of volunteer organizations:

-- They provide volunteer opportunities with people and/or with animals.
+- They provide volunteer opportunities with people and/or animals.
 Examples include working as a classroom teaching assistant, coaching sports, helping at an orphanage, building a library or supporting literacy programs, working hands-on with big cats and elephants, and training sled dogs or horses.
 Possibilities abound!

 - They are generally more flexible than other experiences.
 Most projects have a minimum amount of required volunteer time (e.g., one or two weeks) and no maximum time.
 Also, there is often a minimum participation age of 18 but no maximum age.
 This means with the exception of a few organizations that specialize in volunteer experiences for 18–25-year-olds, volunteer projects tend to have a wide variety of age sets on site.